 Suitable for: Intermediate and expert divers

-5. Seduction Point – The rock with staghorn corals
+5. Seduction Point – The Rock With Staghorn Corals

 The Seduction Point is a massive rock embraced with a varied aquatic life.
 You’ll find numerous Staghorn corals, which are inhabited by Napoleons and other marine organisms.
+To make the most of your scuba diving session in Andaman Islands you must visit this spot and try diving.
+It is ideal for both beginners and intermediate divers.

-Neil Island: Scuba Diving On Andaman Islands
+Neil Island: Scuba Diving In Andaman Islands

-If you’re thinking of scuba diving in Andaman, Neil Island has to be on your list.
+If you’re thinking of scuba diving trip in Andaman, Neil Island has to be on your list.
 This tiny island is ideal for those looking for complete peace.
 A two-hour stroll is enough to explore the whole island, which is actually affluent in terms of biodiversity.
 Not just the land, even the underwater world is fairly unexplored.

-6. Margherita’s Mischief – Myriad shades of life underwater
+6. Margherita’s Mischief – Myriad Shades Of Life Underwater

 Depth: 7-16 meters